e3prom/rVRRPd/README.md

                         0(none), 1(low), 2(medium), 3(high), 5(extensive)
 ```

-To run a VRRP virtual router, edit the configuration file in `conf/rvrrpd.conf` to reflect your environment:
+To run a VRRPv2 virtual router, edit the configuration file in `conf/rvrrpd.conf` to reflect your environment:
 ```
 debug = 5
 pid = "/var/tmp/rvrrpd.pid"